-51. ATTRACTION, RETENTION AND UNMET NEEDS
+53. ATTRACTION, RETENTION AND UNMET NEEDS

-- 51.1 The purpose of this clause is to address attraction and retention difficulties, particularly those leading to unmet service needs or reduced services or both, by the most appropriate means available, in an open and transparent manner.
+- 53.1 The purpose of this clause is to address attraction and retention difficulties, particularly those leading to unmet service needs or reduced services or both, by the most appropriate means available, in an open and transparent manner.

-- Attraction, retention or unmet needs difficulties brought to the notice of the parties by employees, the employer, or the Union will be examined by the parties in consultation with the employees concerned, with a view to identifying whether there is a difficulty to be addressed and the strategies for addressing the difficulty identified.
+- 53.2 Attraction, retention or unmet needs difficulties brought to the notice of the Employer and HSUWA by employees, the Employer, or the HSUWA will be examined by the Employer and HSUWA in consultation with the employees concerned, with a view to identifying whether there is a difficulty to be addressed and the strategies for addressing the difficulty identified.

-- 51.3 Strategies for addressing an identified difficulty may include but will not be limited to any one or a combination of:
+- 53.3 Strategies for addressing an identified difficulty may include but will not be limited to any one or a combination of:

 - (a) salary allowance;

-- (b) removal allowance;
+- (b) Removal Allowance:

 - (c) travel assistance;

 - (d) study assistance;

 - (e) family assistance;

 - (f) education assistance;

 - (g) professional development training and support;

 - (h) mentoring; and

 - (i) professional supervision.

-- 51.4 Where the parties agree, an appropriately structured working party will be established to examine the identified difficulty referred to it and report within an agreed timeframe.
-The review may involve more than one health service and a number of callings.
+- Where the System Manager, Employer and HSUWA agree, an appropriately structured working party will be established to examine the identified difficulty referred to it and report within an agreed timeframe.
+The review may involve more than one Employer and a number of callings.

-- 51.5 Where it is agreed that an identified difficulty or difficulties is to be addressed, and strategies for addressing the difficulty or difficulties are agreed, the proposal will be put
+- 53.5 Where agreed that an identified difficulty or difficulties is to be addressed, and strategies for addressing the difficulty or difficulties are agreed, the proposal will be put forward to the System Manager, Employer or another approval authority, or a combination of these, for decision or implementation.

-forward to the employing or approval authority for decision and or implementation as the case may be.
+- 53.6 (a) Any change arising out of this clause will, with appropriate modifications, be introduced in accordance with the provisions of Clause 56 Consultation/Introduction of Change.

-- 51.6 (a) Any change arising out of this clause will, with appropriate modifications, be introduced in accordance with the provisions of Clause 54 Consultation/Introduction of Change. - (b) Any dispute arising out of the application of this clause may be addressed in accordance with the provisions of Clause 59 Dispute Settlement Procedure.
+(b) Any dispute arising out of the application of this clause may be addressed in accordance with the provisions of Clause 63 - Dispute Settlement Procedure.

-52. WORKLOAD MANAGEMENT
+54. WORKLOAD MANAGEMENT

-- 52.1 The employer is committed to addressing workload management issues and taking reasonable steps to ensure that employees are allocated sustainable workloads and are not required to work excessive or unreasonable hours. - 52.2 Where an employee believes they have an excessive or unreasonable workload, this should be raised with their immediate supervisor in the first instance.
-If the workload issue is not resolved within a reasonable period of time, the matter should be escalated in accordance with Clause 59 Dispute Resolution Procedure.
+- 54.1 The Employer is committed to addressing workload management issues and taking reasonable steps to ensure that employees are allocated sustainable workloads and are not required to work excessive or unreasonable hours. - 54.2 Where an employee believes they have an excessive or unreasonable workload, this should be raised with their immediate supervisor in the first instance.
+If the workload issue is not resolved within a reasonable period of time, the matter should be escalated in accordance with Clause 63 Dispute Settlement Procedure.

-53. MOBILITY
+55. MOBILITY